spuckii22/tryhackme-notes/README.md

 # 🛡️ My Cybersecurity Learning Journey | TryHackMe + CompTIA + Projects

 Hi! 👋
-I’m a university student in Austria (Vienna University of Economics and Business) currently transitioning into the world of **cybersecurity** with the goal of becoming a **white hat hacker**.
+I’m a university student in Austria (Vienna University of Economics and Business) currently transitioning into the world of **cybersecurity** with the goal of getting a job in the cybersecurity field.
 I come from a business and marketing background but have discovered a deep passion for IT, ethical hacking, and helping secure digital environments.
 That's why I am trying to do my best in order to learn my first job.

 This repository is where I document my full learning path — from the first Linux commands to building my own homelab and solving Capture the Flag (CTF) challenges.
 It’s both my **study log** and my **portfolio-in-progress**.